verycoldyiting/MAD25_T02_Team1/README.md

 # TicketLah!
 App Stage 1 Features:
 ## Login/Register Page [Daphne Cheng]
 1. Login/Register Fragment:
-* Provides a fragment that allows users to choose to login or register.
+* Provides a page that allows users to choose to login or register.
 * Offers a seamless transition between login and registration forms.

 2. Firebase Integration: